SimplifyMyCloud/Infrastructure-Engineer-Interview-Kit/homework.md

 *Do not spend more than 2 hours on this homework*

 *Do not use your current employers computer to complete the homework*

-*Automation code is not expected for this homework*

 *This is a POC of Wordpress, think development environment quality, not production which requires more than 2 hours*